 - To help yourself, keep the pics you took in Tip 1 on your phone or tablet, ready to check!

-While you’re repositioning the bobbin, check for lint/bird’s nest right below the needle plate… this is often what causes thread wonkyness or missing stitches!
+While you’re repositioning the bobbin, check for lint/bird’s nest right below the needle plate… this is often what causes thread wonkiness or missing stitches!

 Sewing Tip #6.
 Check needle type and conditions

-While an Universal needle can be perfect for starting (a n° 90-14 will be the right choice), with special kinds of fabric you’ll better choose the proper needle:
+While a Universal needle can be perfect for starting (a n° 90-14 will be the right choice), with special kinds of fabric you’ll better choose the proper needle:

 - with thicker fabrics like denim, better use a bigger needle (like 100 or 110!)

-- to hem with a coverlock look (if you don’t know what it is, simply look at your double row t-shirt hem!), a twin needle will be your best friend 🙂
+- to hem with a coverstitch look (if you don’t know what it is, simply look at your double row t-shirt hem!), a twin needle will be your best friend 🙂

 - The most important kind of needles, for me, is the knit/stretch/jersey one: we call them ballpoint needles because they have a rounded tip that goes between knitted threads, separating them; if you use a Universal needle, chances are that you’ll end with unwanted holes in no-time… believe me or not!